pantheon-systems/documentation/source/content/shibboleth-sso.md

 Generate the required identity provider connections files through the modules, or follow the steps in SimpleSAMLphp for [Adding IdPs to the SP](https://simplesamlphp.org/docs/stable/simplesamlphp-sp#section_2).

-If using composer, these will need to be added under the `/private/simplesamlphp/metadata` directory and symlinked into the vendor directory, similar to the config setup using Composer.
+If using Composer, these will need to be added under the `/private/simplesamlphp/metadata` directory and symlinked into the vendor directory, similar to the config setup using Composer.

 ## Alternatives